 Up to date, we have worked with 70,000 students as well as 25,000 teachers, counselors and parents all across Israel in a wide range of schools, including schools for youth-at-risk in the Arab, Jewish Orthodox and Jewish secular sector as well as in schools for children with special needs.
 In addition, we conduct training courses domestically and internationally for parents and educators.

-Our organization was awarded with the Knesset Chairman Quality of Life Award for 2015 and was selected by the New Fund for Israel and the IVN Fund, among hundreds of applicants, as one of the four leading social start-ups in the years 2008-2010.
+Matzmichim was awarded with the Knesset Chairman Quality of Life Award for their innovative work by the Israeli Government in 2016, honoring the significant contribution of the organization towards the improvement of Israeli society.
+Furthermore, it was chosen by the New Fund for Israel and by the Israel Venture Network Fund as one of the four leading social start-ups from 2008 through 2010.